 No. If you vote solely on the WHITE proxy card or vote via the Internet or by telephone in accordance with the instructions on the WHITE proxy card, you will not be able to vote on the Exelon Board Expansion Nominees.
 However, NRG is not proposing a competing slate of nominees against the Exelon Board Expansion Nominees and directors will be elected by a plurality of the votes cast (which means that the director nominees who receive the most votes will be elected to fill the available seats on your Board).
 Accordingly, if the Board Expansion Proposal passes, each Exelon Board Expansion Nominee will be elected as a director of NRG for so long as he or she receives one or more votes.
-Each of Exelon and its wholly-owned subsidiary, Exelon Xchange Corporation, is the record and beneficial owner of 500 shares of NRG common stock, and Exelon has indicated in its preliminary proxy statement that Exelon and Exelon Xchange Corporation intend to vote all of their shares "FOR" Exelon's proposals, including its proposal to elect the Exelon Board Expansion Nominees as directors of NRG.
+Each of Exelon and its wholly owned subsidiary, Exelon Xchange Corporation, is the record and beneficial owner of 500 shares of NRG Common Stock, and Exelon has indicated in its preliminary proxy statement that Exelon and Exelon Xchange Corporation intend to vote all of their shares "FOR" Exelon's nominees (including the Exelon Board Expansion Nominees) and "FOR" Exelon's proposals.